fdepasse/hack-a-snack/README.md

   }
 ```

-Now react renders the `SearchResults` component and the `searchData` state is updated with the `location.state` we passed from the Home page (this is the user input).
+Now react renders the `SearchResults` component and the `searchData` state is updated with the `location.state` we passed from the homepage (this is the user input).
 We pass `searchData` as query in the URL to make a request to our API in a `useEffect` and store the recipe data returned in state `recipeData`.
 We then use this data to display and filter the results on the page for the user to see.

 ```
 const SearchResults = ({ location, history }) => {